Feminist Pilgrimage: Journeys of Discovery

 Please submit proposals of up to 500 words by November 1, 2018.
 Include an author’s bio of up to 150 words.
 Within your proposal, please provide a clear representation of what your essay will entail.
 What was your pilgrimage?
 Where did you travel?
 What did you discover?
 Why was the pilgrimage important to you?
 How does it relate to your understanding of feminism?
 After review of your proposal, you will be contacted regarding your submission.
 Please do not submit completed works at this stage.
 Send your proposal to firstname.lastname@example.org

 If your proposal is accepted, your final essay must be 1,500 - 4,000 words and submitted publication-ready.
-If you believe your piece requires a good amount of editing or it does not fit within the required word count, please seek the assistance of an editor prior to your final submission.
+If you believe your piece requires a good amount of editing or it does not fit within the required word count, please seek the assistance of the editor prior to your final submission.
 Pieces that require extensive editing will not be published.
-Once your final work is submitted, only light grammatical editing will occur.

 • Deadline for Proposals and Bios: November 1, 2018